 Each piece of furniture showcases its connection with nature through the exposed cracks and knots of the wood used in its making.
 The products are pleasing to look at and enhance the appearance of a room.

-The above brands and other Japanese furniture can get found in Japan and other countries around the world.
+The above brands and other Japanese furniture can be found in Japan and other countries worldwide.
 If you are living in the USA and wondering where to find your favorite piece of Japanese furniture, look in the following places;

 Where to Buy Japanese Furniture in the USA